-The health of Galveston Bay depends upon an adequate amount of freshwater flowing to it from the Trinity and San Jacinto Rivers, as well as area bayous and creeks.
+Bays and estuaries are bodies of water where freshwater and marine environments mix.
+The Galveston Bay ecosystem depends upon an adequate amount of freshwater flowing to it from the Trinity and San Jacinto Rivers, as well as area bayous and creeks.
 The term "environmental flow" refers to water flowing in rivers, streams, lakes, and reservoirs, and includes freshwater inflows to bays and estuaries, as well as to flows in inland stream systems.

-Freshwater inflows are influenced by precipitation (mainly rain) and water use by a growing human population.
+Freshwater influenced by precipitation (mainly rain) and water use by a growing human population.
 Runoff and wastewater effluent from treatment plants make up a significant percentage of the freshwater flowing into Galveston Bay.
 It is hard to say exactly how much freshwater Galveston Bay needs, however.
-But we do know that the amount and timing of freshwater flowing into the Bay are directly related to salinity, the availability of nutrients to fuel the food web, and the presence of sediment that helps stabilize the wetlands.
+But we do know that the amount and timing of freshwater flowing into the Bay are directly related to salinity, the availability of nutrients to fuel the food web, and the availability of sediment that supports Bay habitats.

-Galveston Bay Freshwater Inflows Grade: C (Maintaining)
+Galveston Bay Freshwater Inflows

+Grade:C(Maintaining)